AssemblingTheFuture/zdynamics/content/pages/about/zenteno.md

       performing my social and engineering abilities, such as mentorship, public speaking, mechanical design and programming to develop or improve the tools students and professors used for their classes.
-After finishing my bacherlor's degree, I founded a (very) small company on robotics and automation that closed in 2018, but then the idea evolved to [zDynamics](https://zdynamics.org/): the first educational group of
+After finishing my bacherlor's degree, **I founded a (very) small company on robotics and automation** that closed in 2018, but then the idea evolved to **[zDynamics](https://zdynamics.org/): the first educational group of
-      advanced robotics in Mexico; at the same time, I was a software employee in some some other companies (but I do not consider myself as a *software developer*).
+      advanced robotics in Mexico**.
+At the same time, *I have worked as a software employee* in some some other companies (but I do not consider myself as a *software developer*).
 Nowadays, I have developed new skills and improved the already existing ones :)
     styles:
       self:
         height: auto